Do you have dark roots that are driving you crazy?

 Stylist Tip – If your hair tends to get fairly oily, simply spray a small amount after you have washed your hair and it will preserve it for longer.

-We are going to create the look in this photo, this client previously had outgrown highlights and just wanted to blend the two colors from her root to her ends.
+We are going to create the look in this photo, this client previously had outgrown highlights and just wanted to blend the two colours from her root to her ends.

 Please note – This technique will not change the color on the ends of your hair.